SKJÓTA OPERA (2024)

 Graphics: Studio Buy my talent

-Photographer: Tom Janssen
+Photos by Tom Janssen

 The works merge music and art, nature and man-made systems.
 Each sculpture is actually a character who lives in digital clouds and sings an aria to their surroundings.
 In fact, the ode is more about their inner longing and desire, which underscores man's unilateral relationship with his environment.
 The three sculptures each represent a man-made system that characterizes their location: Nature in the Botanical Garden, exercise and fitness outside of World Class, and transport on sea at Skarfaklett.
 With the work, Sigrún Gyða examines how human intervention is necessary for us in order to have a natural experience.